kailash-manasarovar/statement/docs/timeline/2023/july.md

 - Early in the month I go to Thailand for a holiday.
 - I do not take my laptop so I am not connected to my Twitter account.
-- The pictures referenced above continue to appear in the search results of `@jctot19`.
+- The pictures referenced above continue to appear in the search results of `@jctot19 twitter`.
 - At some point, the pictures of the plate lady stop.
-- There are now references to Thailand and the far east.
+- There are now references to Thailand and the far east, pictures of tall apartment buildings in Hong Kong, for example.
 - I'm certain he (I assume the trumpet teacher) is somehow manipulating Google search to show me things and I don't know how.
 - I connect to hotel networks usually and I have a lot of issues logging into my banking apps.
-I lose access to my Openbank app  and can't log in.
+I lose access to my Openbank app  and can't log in until I get back home.
 - Then, I see a tweet which appears to have a message for me directly: **don't leave me murph**.
 It blows my mind.
 - This is actually a misquote from what was actually said in the film.